 The Casio CT-S1 isn’t packed with over-the-top features.
 But, it’s got everything a learner needs and a little bit more.

-The built-in 1-track recorder has an internal memory capable of capturing up to 40,000 notes.
+The built-in one-track recorder has an internal memory capable of capturing up to 40,000 notes.
 That should be more than enough for anything that the average learner is playing.

 Virtual concert halls